 - Any entitlement to statutory bonuses and other income supplements to which comparable full-time employees on similar duties with the same employer are entitled pursuant to the recognised conditions of employment applicable to them.

 An employee may apply for maternity leave for an uninterrupted period of 14 weeks: since 2013, this period has been extended to 18 weeks.
-She must notify the employer at least 4 weeks before the maternity leave begins, insofar as is reasonably practicable.
+She must notify the employer at least four weeks before the maternity leave begins, insofar as is reasonably practicable.